On finiteness of relative log pluricanonical representations: Abundance for semi-log canonical pairs

 \begin{prop}[{\cite[Proposition 4.5]{fujino-abundance}}] Let $\pi\colon X\to Y$ be a projective morphism of complex analytic spaces such that $(X, \Delta)$ is divisorial log terminal.
 Let $U$ be a semianalytic Stein open subset of $Y$ and let $W$ be a Stein compact subset of $Y$ with $U\subset W$ such that $X$ is $\mathbb Q$-factorial over $W$ and that $\Gamma (W, \mathcal O_Y)$ is noetherian.
 We put $S:=\lfloor \Delta\rfloor$, $X_U:=\pi^{-1}(U)$, and $S_U:=S|_{\pi^{-1}(U)}$.
 Assume that \begin{itemize} \item[{\em{(1)}}] $K_X+\Delta$ is $\pi$-semiample, and \item[{\em{(2)}}] $\A\left (S_U, \mathcal O_S(m_0(K_X+\Delta))\right)$ generates $\mathcal O_S(m_0(K_X+\Delta))$ over $U$ for some positive integer $m_0$. \end{itemize} If necessary, we replace $U$ with a smaller semianalytic Stein open subset of $Y$.
 Then there exists a positive integer $m_1$ such that $m_1m_0\in 2\mathbb Z$, the natural restriction map

 is surjective, and $\PA \left(X_U, \mathcal O_X (m_1m_0(K_X+\Delta))\right)$ generates $\mathcal O_X(m_1m_0(K_X+\Delta))$ over $U$. \end{prop}

 Since we are working with complex analytic spaces, there are additional technical difficulties.
+For example, we need to take a Stein compact subset $W$ and a semianalytic Stein open subset $U \subset W$, and shrink $U$ further if necessary.
 Nevertheless, the following proof is essentially the same as that of \cite[Proposition 4.5]{fujino-abundance}.
 We describe it here for the reader's convenience.